thelkarsumit/project-repo/github/docs/04_overview_toc_generate_script.md

    - Only folders are included for depth 2 and beyond.
 3. The resulting ToC is then written to the `README.md` file, inside a code block.
 4. The script stops processing once the `max_depth` is reached.

-Let me know if you need any more clarification!